 As a girl coming of age during the Civil Rights Movement, Patricia Bath made it her mission to become a doctor.
 When obstacles like racism, poverty, and sexism threatened this goal, she persevered–brightening the world with a game-changing treatment for blindness.

 Based on the true story of singer and activist Paul Robeson’s visit to the front lines of the Spanish Civil War, this recollection of his bravery and activism by his granddaughter shows readers the power of art in times of discord and war.
 Includes author’s note.
+You can also check out this title as eBook on Hoopla.

 A young girl lifts her hands up in a series of everyday moments before finally raising her hands in resistance at a protest march.